gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

     3. Peak 3: Start = 2025-01-26 18:00:00, End = 2025-01-27 00:00:00, Count = 106

 * Given that the dataset was sourced from India, we researched on what was unique during the peak fraud periods.
 We established that on 6/01/2025 was Guru Gobind Singh's Birthday, a holiday celebrated in some states in India.
-Similarly, 26/01/2025 was Republic Day (G); a national holiday in India.
+Similarly, 26/01/2025 was Republic Day; a national holiday in India.
 India also observed lunar new year on 29/01/2025, one of the most important celebrations of the year among East and Southeast Asian cultures.

 ![Distribution of Fraud and Non Fraud Cases by Numerical Features](https://github.com/gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/blob/main/images/Distribution%20of%20Fraud%20and%20Non%20Fraud%20Cases%20by%20Numerical%20Features.png)